 - Florida law provides that it is illegal for a person to “[s]et up, promote, or conduct any lottery for money or for anything of value, [or to] assist in the setting up, promoting or conducting a lottery” or to “[a]id or assist in the setting up, promoting, or conducting of any lottery or lottery drawing.“ See Florida Statute Section 849.09.

-Therefore, Florida law would not allow drawings in which the winners are predetermined (e.g., every nth person enrolled or the first N (e.g., 30) number of persons enrolled or any other process by which the winner is predetermined.
+- Predetermined Winner Drawing – Where the winner is every nth person enrolled, or the first N number of persons enrolled, or any other process by which the winner is predetermined (or preselected).

 The only circumstance in which drawings or lotteries may be used in human subject studies is when the drawings or lotteries themselves are the subject matter of the research study (e.g., the purpose of the study is to learn about or study the use of lotteries).